Rohit-Molawade/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple tic tac tor game for the odin project
+A simple tic tac toe game for the odin project